Himanshuiiit/gyan-grove-assessment/README.md

 For resposiveness in jsx part, useMediaQuery hook is being used and for CSS part basic media query is used. <br />
 For infinite scrolling, a temporary invisible component is used and when that comonent enters the view port, the next set of data id fetched from the API. <br />
 For horzontal scroll, flex box in being used with additional CSS properties like flex-shrink and overflow, also the scroll bar is also hidden. <br />
-The image URLs comming from the API is google drive link to that email, so we hade to convert that to the preview format to display the image in the web page using `converURLForSrc` function <br />
+The image URLs comming from the API is google drive link to that email, so we hade to convert that to the preview format to display the image in the web page using `converURLForSrc` function. <br />

 ## To run the application locally